jpiasodimu/sigaida-guided-project/README.md

 ## How to run the data collector
 In a terminal enter: python bus-data/src/main.py
+*It's best to run this during the UIUC school year, to get the most accurate data, since out-of-season operation times for the MTD system may differ and not fully represent student traffic

 ## How to run the web app
 Ensure you are in the gen-ed-ai folder <br>